WillSams/example-deportivo-carolina/README.md

-# React/GraphQL/DynamoDb Example Site - Deportivo Carolina
+# Example Site - Deportivo Carolina de Fútbol

+A monolith application using React, GraphQL, & AWS DynamoDb.

 WIP

-For an abandoned KeystoneJS 4.0 example from 3 years ago, see the `abandoned` branch.
+For an abandoned KeystoneJS 4.0 example abandoned March 2019, see the `abandoned` branch.

 ## Pre-requisites